 The fact that all of Labour’s policy proposals were unaffordable and would have meant billions in borrowing and hundreds of billions in debt simply flew over most people’s heads.
 People have come to expect that the government can do much more than it actually can, when in fact the safest and most sensible way to ensure that people have sufficient access to the social safety net is by growing the economy on a sustainable basis.
 The economy has been growing, but not in the right sectors and it is about to go through a period of turmoil as Brexit negotiations begin.

 Perhaps the most damaging factor for the Tories is that May’s campaign showed her up to be not who she said she was.
 She undertook the aforementioned U-turn over the ‘dementia tax’ which destroyed the image of her as a safe pair of hands.
-Voters liked her because she seemed like she would turn out to be a different sort of Tory, a good alternative to Corbyn, who cared about the ‘just about managing’, those who were in work but were still struggling, while those at all levels of the economic ladder liked her because she seemed to represent someone who valued hard work, patriotism and law and order.
+Voters liked her because she seemed like she would turn out to be a different sort of Conservative, a good alternative to Corbyn, who cared about the ‘just about managing’, those who were in work but were still struggling, while those higher up the economic ladder liked her because she seemed to represent someone who valued hard work, patriotism and law and order.

 Theresa May has refused to resign, and is instead intending to carry on as Prime Minister as the head of a – maybe mortally – wounded Conservative government, probably because to launch another Tory party leadership election would just finish the party off.
 The Tories have fallen around 4-5 seats short of the 326 needed to form a government, and now have to go begging to the DUP of Northern Ireland to make up the numbers, a party with its own past involved with terrorism, on the other side of the sectarian divide of Northern Ireland’s Troubles to the IRA.
 These are not the kind of people that will endear potential voters to the Tories, and may well prove to be a poisoned chalice.

-In short, the election campaign was a thoroughly mismanaged affair on the Tories’ part.
+In short, the election campaign was a thoroughly mismanaged affair on the Conservatives’ part.
 May didn’t need to call this election.
-She should have left well alone until 2020, so she could get Brexit negotiation under way without the chaos from an undecided election before she even began.
+She should have left well alone until 2020, so she could get the Brexit negotiations underway without the chaos from an undecided election before she even began.

 The opposite of what people thought would happen has happened: Theresa May is not ‘strong and stable’, and neither is the country as we head into some hellishly difficult negotiations over the next few years.
 The ‘coalition of chaos’ was actually brought about by May, who is now responsible for destabilising the country at the worst possible moment as a result of the campaign and now, it seems, general ineptitude stemming from an overbearing control freakery.